-The first movie I watched since I returned from China plus today was my birthday and Public Enemies was a film I was eagerly waiting to watch this since it came out start of July and it wasnt even released in China yet.
+The first movie I watched since I returned from China plus today was my birthday and Public Enemies was a film I was eagerly waiting to watch this since it came out the start of July and it wasn’t even released in China yet.

-Johnny Depp plays John Dillinger a renowned gangster (not as a big and known as Al Capone) during the depression years of America’s 1930’s, folk hero to the people but public enemy number one to the FBI.
-The film offers a near factual account of Dillingers last years around 1933/34 when he and his fellow gangster robbed two dozen banks.
-This was booming time for crime and a certain J Edgar Hoover (Billy Crudup) creates the FBI to combat againt the crime, sending his G-Man Melvin Purvis (Christian Bale) to haunt down Dillinger using techinques which where new to them.
+Johnny Depp plays John and the renowned gangster (not as a big and known as Al Capone) during the depression years of America’s 1930’s, folk hero to the people but public enemy number one to the FBI.
+The film offers a near factual account of Dillinger’s last years around 1933/34 when he and his fellow gangster robbed two dozen banks.
+This was booming time for crime and a certain J Edgar Hoover (Billy Crudup) creates the FBI to combat againt the crime, sending his G-Man Melvin Purvis (Christian Bale) to hunt down Dillinger using techniques which were new to them.

-Johnny depp was made for this part and he gives a good rendition of the anti hero, charming, simple, cool and very cocky (like walking into FBI HQ near the end when the FBI search out the Chicago cinema which Dillinger will be killed at).
+Johnny Depp was made for this part and he gives a good rendition of the anti-hero, charming, simple, cool and very cocky (like walking into FBI HQ near the end when the FBI search out the Chicago cinema which Dillinger will be killed at).
 He’s also manipulative with his use of the press as well the cat and mouse chase he has with Purvis which I have to say once again is played by a Cardboard Cutout called Bale, This is like watching Terminator again, very monotone performance (learn to add emotion to your craft!!!).
-Even his reaction to find one of his fbi agents beating a woman, Billy Franchette Dillinger’s girlfriend was disturbing and wrong (as was the beating of a woman).
-Marion Cottilard’s performance was good as it shows Dillingers manipulative power and their ill fated relationship.
-At times you feel sorry Dillinger as you feel at times he does want to give up the crime and start a fresh, but he has the just one more time mentality as well as influence of his gangster buddy’s, you actually forget he was a cold blooded killer.
+Even his reaction to finding one of his FBI agents beating a woman, Billy Franchette Dillinger’s girlfriend was disturbing and wrong (as was the beating of a woman).
+Marion Cottilard’s performance was good as it shows Dillinger’s manipulative power and their ill fated relationship.
+At times you feel sorry Dillinger as you feel at times he does want to give up the crime and start a fresh, but he has the just one more time mentality as well as an influence of his gangster buddy’s, you actually forget he was a cold blooded killer.